macgibbons/sql-professional/book-2-carnival-reports/chapters/SUBQUERY.md

 # Subqueries

-This chapter covershow to use subqueries to enhance your query filtering
+This chapter covers how to use subqueries to enhance your query filtering

 ## Resources to Browse Before Class